Idhu Namma Aalu (1988 film): Plot

 Srinivasa Sastri is disappointed on his daughter's marriage.
 Gopal's parents seeks for apology for their son's act and requests him to unite Gopal and Banu, which Sastri does not accept.
 Gopal is strong to keep up the promise given to his father-in-law and declines to live as husband and wife.
 Gopal also declines to return to his native as requested by his parents, and promises to teach a lesson to the egoistic Srinivasa.
 Banu goes to meet her husband which angers Sastri and he tells her to get out of his house.
 Banu goes back to Gopal and Gopal does not let her enter his home.
 Since Srinivasa had helped many people in Gopal's area, they let her rent the new hut opposite to Gopal and hence Banu starts to live opposite to his home.
 She tries to provoke Gopal and vainly tries to seduce him, but Gopal does not co-operate.
 Gopal attempts heavily to make Sastri accept non-Brahmins.
 Gopal's father gets frustrated on the marriage not being consummated due to the promise and compels Gopal to marry again as he wanted to see grand children.
 Banu seeks lawful permission from her father to permit second marriage of her husband or accept him as his son-in-law and take back the promise.
 Sastri is now in dilemma whether to protect his orthodox or to protect his daughter's life.
 His staunch orthodox makes him sign the legal document permitting Gopal's second marriage.
 Gopal does not want to marry again as he is the reason for Banu being a virgin.
-The compulsion of his parents finally make him break the promise and he made love with Banu.
+The compulsion of his parents finally make him break the promise and he had sex with Banu.

 Srinivasa Sastri understands that he has spoiled his daughter's life and decides to kill himself by setting fire so that his daughter's life will be happy, but Gopal saves him.
 Gopal reveals that he broke the promise for Banu's sake and they have united.
 Srinivasa Sastri realises his mistake which he had done in the name of orthodox and accepts Gopal as his son-in-law.